srijal30/genuine-djinn/protocol.md

 Start with starting a WebSocket connection to `/ws`.
 All client-server data will be sent through here.

-No initilization message is required.
+No initialization message is required.

 ### Handshakes